-5 Things Parents Need to Recognize About Essential Oils—Both Good and BadA.
+5 Things You Need to Know About Essential OilsA.
 Stout

 In recent years, essential oils (EOs) have become somewhat trendy in treating developmental disorders like autism.
 Proponents swear by them, insisting that their children’s behavior significantly improved after introducing the natural remedies.
 But do they really work?
 And what are their benefits and drawbacks?
 Here are some arguments for and against them to help you make an educated decision.